EHE · Brand & Systems Design

 Employee Drop-Off

-The service blueprint became the foundation the entire product was designed against — every architecture decision tied back to it.
+The service blueprint became the foundation the entire product was designed against, and every architecture decision tied back to it.

 Service Blueprint